porsche-design-system/porsche-design-system/packages/components-js/tests/vrt/playwright/README.md

 # Playwright - known bugs

+## Ignoring css filter

-As discovered, in some cases playwright ignores `filter: xxx` css, which means it's working in Safari and it looks normally with `headless: false`, but it's not visible (not applied) on screenshots.
+As discovered, in some cases playwright ignores `filter: xxx` css, which means it's working in Safari and it looks good with `headless: false`, but it's not visible (not applied) on screenshots.

-Steps to reproduce it:
+### Steps to reproduce

 1. Set `headless: false` in playwright config
 2. Do `await page.waitForTimeout(5000);` in `executeVisualRegressionTest` in `playwright-helper.ts`, so that page is not